Vaccine Safety: Are Vaccines Safe?

 The pneumococcal vaccine was licensed in the United States in 2000 and was recommended for use in all children less than 5 years of age.
 Some parents chose to take a "wait-and-see" attitude.
 They reasoned that because the problems with the rotavirus vaccine were not revealed until the vaccine was given to 1 million children, why not wait and see what happened after the pneumococcal vaccine was given to several million or more children.

 However, the choice not to give the pneumococcal vaccine was not a risk-free choice.
-Before pneumococcal vaccine was first given to infants in 2000, every year in the United States about 700 children (less than 5 years old) got meningitis, 17,000 got bloodstream infections, and 71,000 got pneumonia from pneumococcus.
-So the choice not to give a pneumococcal vaccine was a choice to risk the severe, often permanent, and occasionally fatal consequences of pneumococcal infection.
+Before pneumococcal vaccine was first given to infants in 2000, every year in the United States about 700 children (less than 5 years old) got meningitis, 17,000 got bloodstream infections, 5 million children developed ear infections, and 200 died from pneumococcus.
+So the choice not to get a pneumococcal vaccine was a choice to risk the consequences of pneumococcal infection, which were occasionally fatal.

 The first rotavirus vaccine (RotaShield) is an example of how rare side effects can be detected quickly.
 The rotavirus vaccine was tested in about 11,000 children before it was submitted to the FDA for licensure.
 After the vaccine was licensed and recommended for use (see "Who licenses, recommends and requires vaccines?"), the vaccine was given to about 1 million children.